 Cat tooth extractions and dental surgeries, while daunting, are often necessary for maintaining your pet's health and quality of life.
 Understanding what to expect and how to care for your cat post-surgery can help ensure a smooth recovery.

-Always consult a cat dentist or your vet if you have concerns about your cat’s dental health or recovery process.
+Always consult your vet (or cat dentist) if you have concerns about your cat’s dental health or recovery process.
 With the proper care, your feline friend will return to their happy, healthy self in no time.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.